Im not really sure why it is I feel like tears are going to fall. But if I cry or make a sad face, Im sure the tropers would be troubled.

 - And Syaoran in the same scene in the manga.
 The look on his face when Sakura says that she told Yukito she loved him.
 He knew she liked Yukito, but that really has to hurt!
 And then in the next chapter, he decides that he won't tell Sakura how he feels, because he doesn't want to upset her.
 Dang!

 - Another mix of Tear Jerker and I Want My Beloved to Be Happy in the series is Meiling's return to Japan, where she breaks off her engagement to Syaoran and tells him to go for Sakura, but then she bawls her heart out on Tomoyo's lap because she loves both Sakura and Syaoran too much to hate them for her heartbreak.

-- And props to the voice acting, because many times when this is done, the crying comes off as hysterical and gut-wrenching, sure, but with Meiling it was the kind of ugly sobbing that sounds like it's torn out of her very being.
+- And props to the voice acting, because many times when this is done, the crying comes off as hysterical and gut-wrenching, sure, but with Meiling it is the kind of ugly sobbing that sounds like it's torn out of her very being.

-- Adding do this, Meiling's face when she first realises Syaoran and Sakura are on a First Name Basis as he calls her by name.
+- Adding do this, Meiling's face when she first realises Syaoran and Sakura are on a First-Name Basis as he calls her by name.
 It's even more heartbreaking because you can tell how focused she is on Syaoran, as she never noticed Sakura twice calling him by name; it wasn't until he said her name that she noticed it.

 - Sakura witnessing Clow's death is a double Tear Jerker: not only do you get Clow saying goodbye to his creations, you get to see Sakura's face when she hears Kero and Yue claim no one will ever be as good as him.
 Ouch.

 - The manga steps up on Yue's part, where he cries out that he'd rather sleep in the book forever, and he doesn't want to wake up anymore.